Roman and Eleonora Witoński

 Szydlowice cemetery, photo taken in 1984.

-When they were found, they were not murdered but taken back to the Radom ghetto.
-Via the Pionki camp, they were deported to Auschwitz at the end of July 1944.
+When they were found, they were taken back to the Radom ghetto.
+Via the Pionki camp, the remaining family members were deported to Auschwitz at the end of July 1944.

 All three had numbers tattooed on their forearms: A-15158 for the mother, A-15159 for Eleonora and A-19948 for Roman.